demisto/content/Packs/Attlasian/Integrations/Attlasian_IAM/README.md

+Note: This integration should be used as part of our IAM premium pack.
+For further details, visit our IAM pack documentation.
+For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).
-Integrate with Atlassian's services to execute CRUD operations for employee lifecycle processes.
+Integrate with Atlassian's services to execute generic ILM management operations such as create, update, delete, etc, for employee lifecycle processes.

 ## Configure Atlassian IAM on Cortex XSOAR